populationgenomics/cpg-infrastructure/autoclass_migration/README.md

 We use VMs with a moderate number of cores, as that helps with parallelizing the copy of many small blobs.

 The dedicated service account `autoclass-migration@cpg-common.iam.gserviceaccount.com` must exist and have permissions to create and delete buckets, as well as perform the data transfer.
-Also make sure that the necessary [Cloud Batch permissions](https://cloud.google.com/batch/docs/get-started#project-prerequisites) have been granted.
+Also make sure that the necessary [Cloud Batch](https://cloud.google.com/batch/docs/get-started#project-prerequisites) and Artifact Registry Reader permissions have been granted.

 ## How to run